InseeFr/Lunatic/README.md

 But if you need test which use `@inseefr/lunatic`, you need lunatic library as CJS lib (to allow to run in node environnement).
 So we have two build: one for ESM and one for CJS.
 You have nothing to change in your code base, it's simply working.

+## Testing with playwright

+If this is the first time you've run tests with your computer, run the command :

+- `npx playwright install chromium`

+Then you can run directly:

+- `npx playwright test --reporter=html`

+or with UI (launched in your local browser):

+- `npx playwright test --ui-port=8888 --ui-host=localhost`

+> Tests are launched in built mode i.e the storybook is built before testing

+### Alternative

+To have real time test (refreshed when you're coding), you need to run storybook in a separate command prompt and launch test.

+- `yarn storbook`
+- `npx playwright test`

+The inconvenient is that “dev” mode can be too slow to display storybook pages and fails test. (timeout exceeded)..